 Although Peruvian spider monkeys tend to live in groups of up to thirty-five individuals, it is unusual for such large gatherings to be seen.
-Individuals will disperse in search of food, and group size at any one time will depend upon the availability of the foods favored by this species.
-Their constant vocalizations, employed to warn of danger and in bonding behavior, mean they are often heard before they are seen.
+During the daytime, individuals will disperse in search of food, and overall group size at any one time will depend upon the availability of the foods favored by this species.
+Their constant vocalizations, employed to warn of danger and in bonding behavior, mean they are often heard in the forest before they are seen.

-The preferred diet of the black spider monkey is fleshy fruit, and the fruiting season in the Amazon basin is the best time to observe these and other species of South American monkeys.
+The preferred diet of the black spider monkey is fleshy fruit, and the fruiting season in the Amazon basin, which occurs during the annual rainy season, is the best time to observe these and other species of South American monkeys.
 At times of the year when fruit is scarce, the spider monkey will adjust its diet accordingly, seeking out insects and also feeding upon leaves and even small animals.